TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft.datafactory/adf-storage-explorer-ext.md

             "id": "ADF_extension_version",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "What is your version of ADF extension?", "required": false
+            "displayLabel": "What is your version of the ADF extension?", "required": false
         },
         {
             "id": "OS_Type",
             "order": 4,
             "controlType": "dropdown",
-            "displayLabel": "Which type of operating system are you using?", "watermarkText": "Choose an OS type",
+            "displayLabel": "Which operating system are you using?", "watermarkText": "Choose an OS type",
             "dropdownOptions": [
                 {